micro-webapps/webconf-spec/dev/README.md

 |-----|------|---------|
 | to | String | The URL to which the client is redirected. |

+The implementation MUST configure the webserver to redirect from the `from` URL to `to` URL.

 ## Proxy options

 This section describes the proxy related webconf-spec JSON fields.
 They can be used in the root section of webconf-spec or in "directories" or "locations" section as described later in this document.